kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/loggingroute_types.md

 ## LoggingRouteSpec

-LoggingRouteSpec defines the desired state of LoggingRoute
+LoggingRouteSpec defines the desired state of LoggingRoute.
+For a detailed overview, see {{% xref "/docs/configuration/loggingroute.md" %}}.

 ### source (string, required) {#loggingroutespec-source}